Sri Balaji University - LLB Admissions 2025

-Recently, a plea was filed by advocate Siddharth Gupta in the Delhi High Court challenging the non-refundable confirmation fee for being unreasonable, excessive and violative of Articles 14, 19(1)(g) and 21 of the Constitution.
+As the controversy over CLAT 2025 results settles, a new dispute has emerged, this time over the non-refundable counselling fee.
+Recently, advocate Siddharth Gupta filed a plea in the Delhi High Court, challenging the non-refundable confirmation fee as unreasonable, excessive, and violative of Articles 14, 19(1)(g), and 21 of the Constitution.

 The Delhi High Court agreed to examine the matter; a bench of Justice Vikash Mahajan has listed the matter for hearing on July 17.
 It has sought responses from the Consortium of National Law Universities (NLUs) and the University Grants Commission (UGC).

 CLAT counselling is a centralised method of seat allotment in participating national law universities and IIULER, Goa.
 This multi-stage method starts with registration, followed by shortlisting NLUs in the order of preference.
 The CLAT counselling registration fee is Rs.
 30,000 for general candidates and Rs.
 20,000 for ST/SC/OBC/BC/EWS/PWD candidates.
+While the UG counselling is over, the CLAT PG counselling is currently ongoing.

 The allotments are announced in three rounds.
 After the allotments in the first two rounds, candidates are given three options: Freeze, Float, and Exit.
 While the Freeze and Exit options are simpler, providing the options to accept the offer or completely opt out of the process, exercising the Float option is complicated and requires careful consideration.